adrelanos/aeternity-wiki/Installing-on-Windows-(work-in-progress,-help-wanted).md

 I thought that if the code is written in Erlang, it should be possible to run on any platform.
 See instructions for [Ubuntu](https://github.com/aeternity/testnet/blob/master/docs/compile_ubuntu.md) and [Mac](https://github.com/aeternity/testnet/blob/master/docs/compile_mac.md).

-In my work as web developer I make web apps look sleek and load fast, I hate managing dependencies and solving build issues.
+In my work as web developer, I make web apps look sleek and load fast, I hate managing dependencies and solving build issues.
 But I gave it a shot anyway, it cannot be that hard?

 ----